Photography and Video

 Music for Videos

 Music is a great addition to videos to help increase interest and excitement.
-Please note: You must follow copyright guidelines and have permission to use any music included in a file.
+Please note: You must follow copyright guidelines and have permission for any music you use.
 A recording of a live performance does not necessarily protect us from copyright flags.
 If your video is flagged, it will be unpublished.

-Free music files are available from YouTube and from these vendors:
+Royalty-free music files are available from YouTube and from these vendors: